anrayliu/pyvidplayer2/README.md

  - `set_post_func(func: function(numpy.ndarray) -> numpy.ndarray) -> None` - Changes the post processing function.
 Works the same as the `post_func` parameter (see `post_func` above).
  - `get_pos(): float` - Returns the current position in seconds.
  - `seek(time: float | int, relative: bool = True) -> None` - Changes the current position in the video.
 If relative is `True`, the given time will be added or subtracted to the current time.
 Otherwise, the current position will be set to the given time exactly.
 Time must be given in seconds, and seeking will be accurate to one hundredth of a second.
 Note that frames and audio within the video will not yet be updated after calling seek.
+If the given value is larger than the video duration, the video will be seeked to the last frame.
+Calling `next(video)` will read the last frame.
  - `seek_frame(index: int, relative: bool = False) -> None` - Same as `seek` but seeks to a specific frame instead of a time stamp.
 For example, index 0 will seek to the first frame, index 1 will seek to the second frame, and so on.
+If the given index is larger than the total frames, the video will be seeked to the last frame.
  - `update() -> bool` - Allows video to perform required operations. `draw` already calls this method, so it's usually not used.
 Returns `True` if a new frame is ready to be displayed.
  - `draw(surf: pygame.Surface, pos: (int, int), force_draw: bool = True) -> bool` - Draws the current video frame onto the given surface, at the given position.
 If `force_draw` is `True`, a surface will be drawn every time this is called.
 Otherwise, only new frames will be drawn.
 This reduces CPU usage but will cause flickering if anything is drawn under or above the video.
 This method also returns whether a frame was drawn.
  - `preview(show_fps: bool = False, max_fps: int = 60) -> None` - Opens a window and plays the video.
 This method will hang until the video finishes. `max_fps` enforces how many times a second the video is updated.
 If `show_fps` is `True`, a counter will be displayed showing the actual number of new frames being rendered every second.
  - `show_subs() -> None` - Enables subtitles.
  - `hide_subs() -> None` - Disables subtitles.
  - `set_subs(subs: Subtitles | [Subtitles]) -> None` - Set the subtitles to use.
 Works the same as providing subtitles through the initialization parameter.
+ - `probe() -> None` - Uses FFprobe to find information about the video.
+When using cv2 to read videos, information such as frame count or frame rate are read through the file headers, which is sometimes incorrect.
+For more accuracy, call this method to start a probe and update the video information.

 ## Supported Graphics Libraries
  - Pygame or Pygame CE (`Video`) <- default and best supported